TheClonerx/bad_io/README.md

 This is an attempt to creating an async, event based, IO.
 Highly inspired in asio.

-Currently I'm quite happy how `tcx::ioring_service` ended up being, however its not perfect, it's not thread safe and it uses some type erasure that I would rather not use.
+Currently I'm quite happy how `tcx::ioring_service` ended up being, however its not perfect; and it's not thread safe.

 I wrote `tcx::function_view` thinking it would be useful for this project.
 Currently it's not, but I'm not going to let my efford go to waste.